-Your Comprehensive Guide To Motivational Interviewing
+Your Guide To MI (Motivational Interviewing)

-What is Motivational Interviewing?
+What is Motivational Interviewing (MI)?

-Motivational interviewing is a counseling style that was originally developed to help people struggling with addiction.
+Motivational interviewing is a counseling style originally developed to help people struggling with addiction.
 The basic premise of motivational interviewing is that most people already have the motivation to change, but they may need help to tap into it.
 The goal of motivational interviewing is to help people explore their own reasons for change, and then develop a plan to make it happen.

 Motivational interviewing is based on the idea that ambivalence is normal.
 People usually don’t change behavior unless they feel conflicted about it first.
 For example, someone may want to quit smoking, but they may also enjoy smoking and be worried about what life would be like without cigarettes.
 Motivational interviewing helps people work through this ambivalence by asking open-ended questions and reflecting back on what they say.